linked-db/linked-ql/site/flashql/foreign-io.md

 - `materialized`
 - `realtime`

-### Basic views
+### Runtime views (the default)

-Basic views are simply a predefined query that executes each time the view is accessed:
+Runtime views are simply a predefined query that executes each time the view is accessed:

 ```js
 await db.query(`